Lecturer, Pengiran Anak Puteri Rashidah Sa'adatul Bolkiah Institute of Health Sciences

-He has just recently submitted his PhD thesis entitled “Health help seeking behaviour and health care services utilisation of Bruneian men: a Grounded theory study”.
-The PhD was done under the supervision of two experts at Durham University, UK.
+His PhD thesis entitled “Health help seeking behaviour and health care services utilisation of Bruneian men: a Grounded theory study”.
+The PhD was done under the supervision of two experts from Durham University, UK and Edinburgh Napier University. and The PhD study was looking at how being a man in Brunei influences the way they utilizes health care services.

 Bsc.
 (Hons) Adult Nursing (City University, UK), Msc. in Clinical Education (UEA, UK), Post-basic diploma in Mental Health Nursing (Brunei), Diploma in Nursing (PAP Rashidah Sa'adatul Bolkiah, College of Nursing, Brunei Darussalam), 1-year exchange nursing students' program abroad (Queensland University of Technology, Brisbane, Australia).